neomaxzero/blog/src/posts/008-mjs-modularity-principles-2.md

 ## Consistency

 If something is consistency at some extends it means that is compatible and follow the same shape than the rest of the system.
-In the terms of our API that means that we should guarantee we follow the same guidelines at the time to decide the name, parameters, default, etc that compounds our API.
+In the terms of our API that means that we should guarantee we follow the same guidelines at the time of deciding the name, parameters, defaults, etc that compounds our API.

 > When we follow a consistent API our consumers are going to start indentifying the patterns and It will get easier with time to start using the system.